shzshi/TestEnvironmentBooking/README.md

 - Environment Booking
 - Environment Scheduling
 - Calendar View
-- User Registeration and Login
+- User Registration and Login

 ### Demo to play around with:
 ```